 Pull-ups are the age-old bodyweight skill people either love or hate.
 The hate usually stems from an inability to do them but when you focus on the fundamentals you can see the benefits long before you achieve that first elusive rep.

 If you’re looking for a full seven-step tutorial on how to achieve your first pull up, read on to discover that first elusive rep.

 What muscles do pull ups work?

 Pull ups use your lats and biceps primarily, while also recruiting your deltoids and rhomboids.
-When executing correct technique it will also challenge trunk stability (core) and the smaller muscles of the rotator cuff and scapula as getting “chest to bar” requires good range or motion and strength.
+When executing the correct technique it will also challenge trunk stability (core) and the smaller muscles of the rotator cuff and scapula as getting “chest to bar” requires a good range of motion and strength.